estoicodev/website-mauricodev/content/pages/index.md

           *   SEO
 seo:
   title: Mauricodev Website
+  description: >-
-  description: 'This is the website of Mauricodev, a curious Front-end developer.'
+    This is the website of Mauricodev, a curious developer who likes to create beautiful and functional things on the web
   extra:
     - name: 'og:type'
       value: website